Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 FlexPoint’s AR Agents extend that further by autonomously adjusting outreach and escalation behavior based on payment history, invoice status, and account behavior while still keeping your team in control of exceptions and higher-level decisions.

-It is creating systems that remain consistent even when internal workloads, priorities, and staffing change.
+And making systems that remain consistent even when internal workloads, priorities, and staffing change.

-Charging above the legal maximum in a client’s state can make a late fee unenforceable and create unnecessary legal risk, which is why understanding your applicable state limits matters before finalizing any policy.
+This is why understanding your applicable state limits matters before finalizing any policy.

 But the operational side matters just as much as the legal one.